 - BCHM 335 Biochemical and Environmental Toxicology or BIOL 313 Advanced Microbiology

 Plus another course at 200-level (or above), and at 100-level (or above), from Health Sciences or other degrees.

-Graduates of the Bachelor of Health Sciences majoring in Environmental Health will potentially find employment as environmental health officers (requires additional qualification), laboratory roles in health laboratories, in local and national environmental health roles, or progress to postgraduate research in environmental health science.
+Graduates of Environmental Health will potentially find employment as environmental health officers (requires additional qualification), laboratory roles in health laboratories, in local and national environmental health roles, or progress to postgraduate research in environmental health science.

 Find out more about what you can do with a degree in Health Sciences.